ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 ### 6. ChIP-specific Quality Control <a name="chip_qc"></a>

 ChIP-seq data quality is again examined via specific metrics after genomic alignment.
-ChIPQC is an R/Bioconductor package that provides a comprehensive ChIP-seq-specific quality control analysis.
+ChIPQC is a R/Bioconductor package that provides a comprehensive ChIP-seq-specific quality control analysis.

 When conducting ChIP-QC analysis, it is advisable to use RStudio.
 Please install RStudio from https://www.rstudio.com/

-To conduct ChIP-QC analysis, you will also need the blacklist region file for human genome (GRCh38).
+To conduct ChIP-QC analysis, you will also need the blacklist region file for the human genome (GRCh38).
 Please download the file ENCFF356LFX from https://www.encodeproject.org/annotations/ENCSR636HFF/

 Once downloaded, rename and save the file as GRCh38_unified_blacklist.bed in the blacklist folder in the data folder.

-Blacklist regions comprise of genomic regions that tend to have a very high ratio of multi-mapping to unique mapping reads and high variance in mappability.
+Blacklist regions comprise genomic regions that tend to have a very high ratio of multi-mapping to unique mapping reads and high variance in mappability.
 They include repeat elements such as satellite, centromeric and telomeric repeats.

-Such regions have anomalous or excessively high signal in next-generation sequencing experiments independent of cell line or experiment.
+Such regions have anomalous or excessively high signals in next-generation sequencing experiments independent of cell lines or experiments.
 The removal of the ENCODE blacklist is an essential quality measure when analyzing functional genomics data.

-Before we run the ChIP-specific analysis, we need to create a sample sheet contains metadata information for our dataset.
+Before we run the ChIP-specific analysis, we need to create a sample sheet contains the metadata information for our dataset.
 It includes the following columns:
 * SampleID: Identifier string for sample
-* Tissue, Factor, Condition: Identifier strings for up to three different experimental parameters such as tissue/cell line, factor indicates the name of the protein you are studying (histone mark or TF) and condition would be treatment/no treatment etc. In our case, we simply want to differentiate between our three sample sets (H3K4me1_GM12878, Nfxl1_GM12878, Nfxl1_K562) and that’s what we have set our Condition column as.
+* Tissue, Factor, Condition: Identifier strings for up to three different experimental parameters such as tissue/cell line, factor indicates the name of the protein you are studying (histone mark or TF) and condition would be treatment/no treatment ,etc. In our case, we simply want to differentiate between our three sample sets (H3K4me1_GM12878, Nfxl1_GM12878, Nfxl1_K562) and that’s what we have set our Condition column as.
 If you don’t have information, then set values to NA.
-* Replicate: Replicate number of sample
+* Replicate: Replicate number of each sample
 * bamReads: file path for BAM file containing aligned reads for ChIP sample
 * ControlID: an identifier string for the control sample
-* bamControl: file path for bam file containing aligned reads for control sample
+* bamControl: file path for bam file containing aligned reads for the control sample
-* Peaks: path for file containing peaks for sample
+* Peaks: path for file containing peaks for the sample
 * PeakCaller: Identifier string for peak caller used.
-In our case we have set it to “bed”.
+In our case, we have set it to “bed”.

 Both the meta_samples_chipqc.csv file and the chipqc.R script has been provided in the **tutorial_data and scripts folder in the repository respectively**.
 Please change the file path in the meta_samples_chipqc.csv to suit your system.